Authority and Discernment

 Sea creatures and land animals are below.

 In Gn.
 2.5, “…and there was not a man to till the ground,” indicates an intent by God and a purpose for man.
 The earth was not created of and for itself only, but that man is integral to the creation.
-He will till the soil, he will keep himself up, he will have experiences, he will experience the earth.
-As God is constructive, these experiences are for man’s soul development, including the labor he may assume.
+He will till the soil, he will keep himself up, he will experience the earth.
+As God is constructive, the experiences and labor the man assumes are for man’s soul development.

 Adam blames “the woman you gave me,”